ENDS SOON! Receive a Lab Diamond Tennis Bracelet With Purchase Over $1,000. Use Code TENNIS in Cart.

 We're happy to help

-Expertise you can trust: All of our guides are meticulously researched and reviewed by our certified gemologists, content, editorial, and brand teams before publication to ensure industry-leading excellence and accuracy.
+Expertise you can trust: Brilliant Earth is known for its award-winning jewelry designs and seamless, innovative shopping experience.
+This Brilliant Earth diamond guide covers ideal diamond proportions, how to calculate diamond ratio, and what the best ratios are for each diamond shape.
+All Brilliant Earth guides are meticulously researched and reviewed by our certified gemologists, content, editorial, and brand teams before publication to ensure industry-leading excellence and accuracy.

 The diamond length-to-width ratio (often shortened to L/W ratio) is a numerical value that expresses the relationship between a diamond’s length and its width.
 This measurement helps describe the overall shape of a fancy-cut diamond — whether it looks long and slender, short and wide, or perfectly square.